 Are you a smoker… and a singer?
 Has it been an ongoing nagging question if smoking does affect your singing voice?

-There’s a lot talking about vocal health and how to keep in shape for having a long-lasting singing career.
+There’s a lot talking about vocal health and how to keep in shape to ensure you’ll have a long-lasting singing career.

 Does smoking affect your singing voice?
 If yes, to which extent?
 Or is it all smoke and mirrors?

-In the next few paragraphs, I will address these questions and shed an objective light on this ongoing discussion.
+In the next few paragraphs, I will address these questions and shed a light on this sensitive discussion.